Avaq/fp-ts-fetch/README.md

 An [Eq][] instance for [Headers][].
 Two Headers collections are considered equal if and only if they have the same amount of keys, and the same value at each corresponding key.
 The insertion order of keys is not considered.
+The casing of header names is also not considered.

 #### `Headers.Show`